-- (a) For single step sterilisation, the equipment can be dipped in a sterilising solution (e.g., 10% bleach or other commercial disinfectant, such as F10SC) for 10 minutes followed by a rinse with deionised water. - (b)For DNA tissue collection, it is necessary to disinfect equipment between individuals to prevent cross contamination.
-It is also important to rinse equipment in water (preferably distilled water) after disinfecting to remove solutions that may destroy the DNA sample.
+- (a) For single step sterilisation, the equipment can be dipped in a sterilising solution (e.g., 10% bleach or other commercial disinfectant, such as F10 SC) for 10 minutes followed by a rinse with deionised water. - (b) For DNA tissue collection, it is necessary to disinfect equipment between individuals to prevent cross contamination.
 Alternatively, use a new piece of equipment for each individual and disinfect all equipment at the end of the sampling session.